-Supporting Britain's privately-owned historic houses, castles and gardens
+Supporting Britain's independent historic houses, castles and gardens

 The Historic Houses Association (HHA) represents over 1,640 of the UK's privately and charitably owned historic houses, castles and gardens.
 These are listed buildings or designated gardens, usually Grade I or II*, and are often outstanding.
 Many are considered to be iconic symbols of Britain's unique heritage.

 Around 500 of these properties open their doors to visitors for days out, special tours, school visits, film locations, weddings and events, or as memorable places to stay.
-24 million people a year visit HHA Member properties and there are over 45,000 Friends of the HHA.
+24 million people a year visit HHA Member properties and there are c.
+50,000 Friends of the HHA.

 The Association was established in 1973 to help owners conserve these wonderful places in the interests of the nation and carries out important lobbying, advisory and marketing work on behalf of Member properties.